 Law Clerk/Extern Positions.
 Questions regarding law clerk/extern positions should be directed to Judge Kronstadt's chambers by letter.

 Trial.
 Hours: Trials are generally conducted Tuesday through Friday.
 The Court will adopt a particular time schedule on a case-by-case basis.
 In general, the schedule will be: (i) from 8:30 a.m. to 2:30 p.m. with two or three 20-minute breaks; or (ii) from 9:00 a.m. to 4:00 p.m., with a 15-minute break in both the morning and the afternoon, and a one-hour lunch break.

-- Under Seal Documents.
-Effective July 8, 2013, this Court required that all under seal documents be submitted via email to the Court’s chambers’ email address.
-Counsel shall refer to the Court’s Order Re Under Seal Pilot Program and comply with this Order.
+Under Seal Documents.
+Effective July 8, 2013, this Court required that all under seal documents be submitted via email to the Court's chambers' email address at: firstname.lastname@example.org.
+Counsel shall comply with the Court's Order Re Under Seal Pilot Program.